Paoox/RetoReact/CONTRIBUTING.md

 ## Communication

-If you have any questions or need assistance, you can join our chat on [Slack](link-to-slack-channel) or reach out to [email@example.com](mailto:email@example.com).
+If you have any questions or need assistance, you can reach out to [email@example.com](pao.arreola.g@gmail.com).

-## Code of Conduct

-Please review our [Code of Conduct](link-to-code-of-conduct) to understand the expected behavior and standards for all contributors.

-## License

-By contributing to this project, you agree that your contributions will be licensed under the [MIT License](link-to-license).

 ## Acknowledgments